 Positioning storage centres close to transport hubs for warehousing and distributing the growing demand for goods sold online is vital.

-Logistics and transport is the biggest category in terms of industrial leases signed this year in Australia, at 39 per cent.
-This is up from 33 per cent of all industrial leases last year.
+Logistics and transport was the biggest category in terms of industrial leases signed in 2015 in Australia, at 39 per cent.
+This was up from 33 per cent of all industrial leases in 2014.

 This indicates a constant growth in the need for industrial floor space, which also bodes well for people planning careers in the area of supply chain and logistics.